MAR10418 - Certificate I in Maritime Operations (Coxswain Grade 2 Near Coastal)

 This qualification is required to obtain an AMSA certificate of competency as a Coxswain Grade 2 NC as defined in the National Standard for Commercial Vessels (NSCV) Part D.

-• achieving MAR10418 Certificate II in Maritime Operations (Coxswain Grade 2 Near Coastal)
+- achieving MAR10418 Certificate I in Maritime Operations (Coxswain Grade 2 Near Coastal)

-• meeting the medical and eyesight requirements specified in the NSCV Part D and assessment by an AMSA approved assessor using the AMSA mandated practical assessment (AMPA) conducted on a vessel up to 5.0 m in length.
+- assessment by an AMSA approved assessor using the AMSA mandated practical assessment (AMPA) conducted on a vessel ≥5.0 m in length.

 To gain entry into MAR10418 Certificate I in Maritime Operations (Coxswain Grade 2 Near Coastal) candidates require: